 - If a second language is spoken in your home, clarify with the au pair when she/he will practice English.

 - Cover the household responsibilities related to the children.

 - Provide an opportunity for the au pair to ask questions about your family and expectations.

 After the Interview

 - Schedule a time to speak again.
 We highly recommend you speak at least two to three times before offering the position.

 Offering the Position and Confirming the Match

-When you are ready to match, determine a mutually agreed upon arrival date and click “Offer a Job” from the “My Candidates” page in Passport.
+When you are ready to match, click “Offer a Job” from the “My Candidates” page in Passport.
 You will then select an arrival date and have the option to send the au pair a message.
 Once the au pair accepts, go back to “My Candidates” and click “Confirm a Match”.
-Fill in the form that asks for the desired arrival date and the date you interviewed the au pair.
 You will receive an official email notification detailing the next steps within 48 hours.

 We Are Here to Help!

-Your Program Specialist is available by phone, text or email to support you every step of the way during the matching process.
+Your Placement Specialist is available by phone, text or email to support you every step of the way during the matching process.